-The industry’s one bright spot during the devastating coronavirus pandemic has been the past week’s surges in wine, beer, and spirits retail sales across the country, even as the on-premise sector shutters and Americans are confined to their homes (and still very much drinking).
-The vast majority of U.S. states have ordered restaurants and bars to temporarily close, and consumers are stocking up on alcohol, alongside toilet paper and household disinfectants.
+The industry’s one bright spot during the devastating coronavirus pandemic has been recent weeks’ surges in wine, beer, and spirits off-premise sales across the country.
+With the on-premise sector shuttered and Americans confined to their homes, consumers were very much drinking, and for many alcohol retailers (which are deemed essential businesses in most states), sales surged as consumers stocked up on alcohol, alongside toilet paper and household disinfectants.

 Don’t miss the latest drinks industry news and insights.
 Sign up for our award-winning Daily Dispatch newsletter—delivered to your inbox every week.